inventory69/HazeBot/README.md

 # HazeWorldBot 🌿

-# ⚠️ **IMPORTANT: PERSONAL USE ONLY**

-**This project is intended exclusively for personal use by the developer and is not designed for public use, redistribution, or commercial purposes.**

-*(Dieses Projekt ist ausschließlich für den persönlichen Gebrauch des Entwicklers bestimmt und nicht für die öffentliche Nutzung, Weiterverbreitung oder kommerzielle Verwendung gedacht.)*

----

-A personal Discord bot designed for The Chillventory server ("Haze" on Discord).
+A Discord bot designed for The Chillventory server ("Haze" on Discord).
 Built with Python and discord.py, HazeWorldBot enhances moderation, onboarding, changelogs, and community engagement with a modular, inventory-themed experience.

+**Note:** This is a personal project.
+Feel free to fork and adapt it for your own server!

 ---